-Ensure you choose a driver that’s compatible with your Windows version and wireless keyboard model.
+Ensure you choose a driver compatible with your Windows version and wireless keyboard model.

 How to connect a wireless mouse to a desktop

-Connecting a wireless mouse to a desktop computer shouldn’t be a hard task either.
+Connecting a wireless mouse to a desktop computer shouldn’t be hard.

-Generally, you have a choice between the mouse’s receiver or Bluetooth if your desktop comes with Bluetooth connectivity.
+Generally, you can choose between the mouse’s receiver or Bluetooth if your desktop has Bluetooth connectivity.

-Below are steps to follow when looking to connect your desktop PC to a wireless mouse.
+Below are steps to follow when connecting your desktop PC to a wireless mouse.

 How to connect a wireless mouse to a desktop using a receiver